dclong/blog/misc/content/2019/03/python-poetry-tips.markdown

     and you have specified both A and B in `pyproject.toml`.
     Removing dependency B from `pyrpoject.toml` and then running `poetry install` won't remove the library B from the virtual environment as B is still needed by A.

+4. Poetry has lots of issues in Windows currently.
+    It is suggested that you avoid using poetry in Windows.

 ## Install Python Poetry